qiuqiangkong/mini_llm/README.md

 # Minimal PyTorch implementation of GPT2 and Llama

 This repository provides the minimal PyTorch implementation of GPT-2 and LLaMA.
 This repo simplifies the GPT-2 and LLaMA code for easier understanding and usage.
+This repo trains a natural language generation system with 1 million characters and converges in less than 5 minutes.

 ## 0. Install dependencies